ulfschneider/afova/README.md

-# Afova
+# afova

-Afova (accessible form validation) is leveraging the Constraint Validation API for client-side HTML form validation.
+afova (accessible form validation) is leveraging the Constraint Validation API for client-side HTML form validation.

-Afova will identify the constraints assigned to input controls contained by HTML form elements, validate the form during submit, and report constraint violations.
+afova will identify the constraints assigned to input controls contained by HTML form elements, validate the form during submit, and report constraint violations.

 For example, the following HTML form has a single *required* text input control and a constraint violation message saying "Please provide text input":